WELCOME TO

 NYCEMOVES

-Here at NyceMoves, we recognize that socio-economic factors are acutely responsible for many challenges athletes endure on their quest to pave a positive successful athletic career.
-Having limited exposure to resources such as; state-of-the-art fitness training centers, mentorship, nutritional guidance, financial literacy, and culturally-relevant programs perpetuates systemic racism, inequitable resource allocation, and an increase in mental wellness hardships.
-This fragile system can present short & long-term mapping challenges athletes endure.
-It is crucial for humans to be self-liberate and this is why NyceMoves created a health and wellness hub for athletes that facilitates educational workshops, clinics, spiritual yoga and mindset sessions, nutritional & financial literacy classes, and athletic fitness training.
+Here at NyceMoves, we recognize that socio-economic factors are acutely responsible for many challenges our youth and families endure on their quest to pave a positive successful educational, personal, and professional career.
+Having limited exposure to resources such as; state-of-the-art fitness training centers, mentorship, nutritional guidance, financial literacy workshops, and culturally responsive programs perpetuates systemic racism, inequitable resource allocation, and an increase in mental wellness hardships.
+This fragile system can present short & long-term mapping challenges that youth and adults face over time.
+Humans must be equipped with practices and strategies that lead to self-liberation.
+This is why, NyceMoves was inspired to create a health and wellness hub for students, student-athletes, families, and educational practitioners that facilitates educational workshops, holistic wellness practices, clinics, spiritual yoga and mindset sessions, and conducts nutritional conversations.

-Teaching aspiring athletes, particularly from underresourced communities, how to chart a path of self-healing, self-empowerment, and self-mastery through holistic practices to help maximize their Athletic, Mental Wellness, Nutritional, and Financial Literacy.
+Teaching aspiring youth and adults, from underresourced communities and communities alike, how to chart a path of self-healing, self-empowerment, and self-mastery through holistic wellness practices to help maximize their Athletic, Mental, Nutritional, and Financial Wellness.

 Financial Illiteracy